obnam-mirror/obnam2/obnam.md

 is not, and will not become, compatible with Obnam1 in any way.
 I aim the new software to be more reliable and faster than Obnam1, without sacrificing security or ease of use, while being maintainable in the long run.
+I also intend to have fun while developing the new software.

 Part of that maintainability is going to be achieved by using Rust as the programming language (strong, static type system) rather than Python (dynamic, comparatively weak type system).
 Another part is more strongly aiming for simplicity and elegance.
-Obnam1 used an elegant, but not very simple copy-on-write B-tree structure; Obnam2 will at least initially use [SQLite][].
+Obnam1 used an elegant, but not very simple copy-on-write B-tree structure; Obnam2 will use [SQLite][].

 [SQLite]: https://sqlite.org/index.html